Gavin Kilkenny: AFC Bournemouth

 Kilkenny joined AFC Bournemouth at the age of sixteen.
 He moved into the club's under-21 squad after serving a two-year scholarship in the under-18s and was quickly elevated to the first team in the summer of 2019, having signed his first professional contract in April 2018.
-Kilkenny starred and scored in an impressive 3–0 pre-season friendly win over Lyon, being named man of the match.
+Kilkenny starred and scored in an impressive 3–0 pre-season friendly win over Lyon, being named man-of-the-match.
 He made his debut for the club starting in a 0–0 draw against Forest Green Rovers in the EFL Cup on 28 August 2019.
 He then appeared in the following round, starting in a 2–0 away loss to Burton Albion.

-Stoke City (loan)
+Kilkenny made his first appearance of the 2023–2024 season for Bournemouth in their 5-0 FA Cup defeat of Swansea on 25 January 2024, when he came on as a 57th minute substitute for the injured James Hill.

+Stoke City, Charlton Athletic & Fleetwood Town loans

 On 2 July 2022, Kilkenny joined Stoke City on loan for the 2022–23 season.

-Charlton Athletic (loan)
+He only made four appearances for Stoke and returned to Bournemouth in January 2023.

-On 31 January 2023, Kilkenny joined Charlton Athletic on loan for the rest of the 2022–23 season.
+On the 31 January 2023, Kilkenny joined Charlton Athletic on loan for the rest of the 2022–23 season.

+On the 1 February 2024, Kilkenny joined Fleetwood Town on loan for the rest of the 2023–24 season.

+Swindon Town

+Kilkenny joined League Two side Swindon Town on 30 August 2024.